PascalJPan/TodoQuests/README.md

-# LifeQuests
+# TodoQuests

 **Turn your Todoist tasks into XP and level up your life!**

-LifeQuests is a Flutter-based gamification app that transforms your completed Todoist tasks into experience points (XP).
+TodoQuests is a Flutter-based gamification app that transforms your completed Todoist tasks into experience points (XP).
 Watch yourself level up as you complete tasks, with a beautiful Android home widget that updates in real-time showing your progress.

 ---